codingABI/id3esp32obd2/README.md

 # id3esp32obd2
-The id3esp32odb2 is a esp32 based DIY bluetooth dongle to show diagnostics data from a VW ID.3 car on an android device.
+The id3esp32odb2 is a esp32 based DIY bluetooth dongle and android app to show diagnostics data from a VW ID.3 car on an android device.

 ![Overview](assets/images/Overview.png)